emmaliinamarjakangas/emmaliinamarjakangas.github.io/index.md

 <img src="/static/img/profile4.jpg" class="img-responsive center-block" alt="Hiking in the Scandinavian mountains"/>

 <p class="lead text-center">
-I'm a community ecologist, fascinated by the complexity of biodiversity and determined to understand and conserve it.
+I'm a community ecologist, fascinated by nature's complexity and determined to understand and conserve it.
 </p>